-The switch records system events into files located in the directory $\frac{/\text{var/log/}}{}$.
+The matrix switch records system events into files located in the directory /var/log/.
 If you wish to preserve log files, you may redirect the logs to another system(s).
 This is a standard feature of Linux's rsyslogd program.
-Redirection is enabled by entries in rsyslog configuration files that are in $\frac{}{\text{etc/rsyslog.d/00-remote.conf}}$
+Redirection is enabled by entries in rsyslog configuration files located in /etc/rsyslog.d/ Details about syslog configuration file entries may be found at: /var/log/